My80vette/Animal-Image-Recognition-Python/README.md

 **Image Classification with Convolutional Neural Networks (CNN):**

 **Overview: **
 This project demonstrates the application of Convolutional Neural Networks (CNN) for image classification using the CIFAR-10 dataset.
 The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
-The goal of this project is to build and train a CNN model to accurately classify images into their respective categories.
+The goal of this project is to build and train a CNN model to accurately classify images into their respective categories with an emphasis on the "animal" classes to keep the project theme consistent.

 **Tools Needed: **
 Python 3.6 or above